djun/lean-cli/README.md

 Clone this repo to your `${GOPATH}/src/github.com/leancloud/lean-cli`, then have a look at `Makefile`, Then run `make all` to build releases.

-Ensure all codes is formated by [gofmt](https://golang.org/cmd/gofmt/).
+Ensure all codes is formatted by [gofmt](https://golang.org/cmd/gofmt/).
 Commit message should write in [gitmoji](https://gitmoji.carloscuesta.me/).

 ## Release